-Counseling Services is available in the Counseling Office in the Student Union for students.
+Counseling Services are available in the Counseling Office in the Student Union for students, faculty, and staff, but students have priority.
 Faculty and staff may refer students.

-F4.5.8 Physical Plant
+F4.5.6 Physical Plant

 Work orders are to be place in MyECU through the Maintenance Request Form under the Employee tab.